ChatchawanDew404/ccw_restaurant_website/README.md

 This project is suitable for beginners who want to learn the basics of website functionality and internal data communication using fundamental HTML, CSS, and JavaScript.

 ### Getting Started
--copy or download Repository
+- copy or download Repository
--Open the project in folder.
+- Open the project in folder.
 - run website by Live server

 This restaurant project is developed using only html css js.

 ### There are 16 pages in total.
 - home